Middlebury Shield

 A. Pre-Investigation: Determinations of Applicable Procedures, Dismissals, Transfers and Appeals of Such Determinations

-2. When a complainant requests an investigation,
+2. When a Reporting Individual requests an investigation,

 (a) the CRTIX Coordinator will, promptly upon receipt of a report, determine whether: